+Certificate Requirement ts

 Semester I

 BUS 100 Understanding Business 3

 CUA 101 Principles of Cooking 4

 CUA 111 Introduction to Baking 4

 CUA 121 Food Preparation Sanitation 3

 ENG 101 College Writing 3

-Seme ster II ,
+Semester II

 CUA 151 Quantity Food Production 4

 CUA 161 Desserts and Pastries 4

 CUA 171 Nutrition and Food Quality 3

-CUA 181 Food Purchasing 3
+CUA 181 Food Purchasing 3 3 3

 MAT 101 Business Mathematics 3

-Course placement determined by assessment test scores and/or prior college course work
+Course placement determined by asses sment test

+scores and/or prior college course work

+Total Credit Hour Requirements 34

-Note: Students who successfully complete the Certificate requirements may transfer all credit hours into the Business Administration and Management program and earn an Associate in Applied Science Degree with a concentration in Hospitality Management provided that they earn a grade of C (not C-) or better in College Writing (ENG 101) and Business Mathematics (MAT 101).
+Note: Students who successfully complete the Certificate

+requirements may transfer all credit hou

+Business Administration and Management pro ogram and earn

+an Associate in Applied Science Degree with a a concentration

+in Hospitality Management provided that they earn a grade of

+C (not C-) or better in College Writing (ENG 101)

+and Business Mathematics (MAT 101).

-The Early Childhood Education (ECE) program is designed to prepare individuals to be skilled professionals qualified to work in a wide variety of early childhood settings including (but not limited to): child care centers, Head Start, home child care, nursery schools, and programs for children with special needs.
+The Early Childhood Education (ECE) program prepares individuals to be skilled professionals qualified to work in a wide variety of early childhood settings including (but not limited to): child care centers, Head Start, home child care, nursery schools, and programs for children with special needs.
 The program's curriculum is based upon standards set by the National Association for the Education of Young Children (NAEYC) and it promotes all facets of current best practices in the field.

 ECE courses are based on a combination of understanding theory and applying it to practical experiences working directly with young children, ages birth through early school age.
-Students in degree programs must complete at least 300 hours of supervised work in early childhood settings.
+Students in degree programs must complete at least 300 hours of supervised practicum work in early childhood settings.